labspt3-nutrition-tracker/nutrition-tracker-BE/README.md

     src="https://github.com/labspt3-nutrition-tracker/nutrition-tracker-BE/blob/david-chua/Images/UserImages/getFoodEntriesByUserId.png"
   </p>

-#### getExerciseEntriesByUserId: this query uses an userId argument to query all the exercise activities that belongs to that specific userId.
+#### getExerciseEntriesByUserId: this query uses a userId argument to query all the exercise activities that belongs to that specific userId.

   The following is an example of a getExerciseEntriesByUserId query: